top of page

 IMG-20180709-WA0001.jpg

 To achieve this, I employ a combination of conventional and innovative stable isotope techniques.
 My research has contributed to the establishment of stable isotope ratios of carbon and oxygen in rice as a proxy for relative humidity levels, and its application to archaeological rice remains for reconstruction of palaeo-hydroclimate conditions at the sites of Harappan civilization.
-Furthermore, I have employed the multiple isotope approach for determination of nitrate dynamics in a freshwater reservoir and investigations into the processes responsible for N2O emissions from arable soil treated with varying levels of N-fertilizers.
+Furthermore, I have employed the multiple isotope approach for determination of nitrate dynamics in a freshwater reservoir and investigations into the processes responsible for N2O emissions from arable soil.
+Currently, I am investigating biosphere-atmosphere interactions over a semi-arid Mediterranean Pine forest by combining eddy covariance with hyperspectral remote sensing technique of sun induced chlorophyll fluorescence.

 bottom of page